 DROGHEDA MUSEUM MILLMOUNT and Martello Tower are located on the great fort that towers over the town of Drogheda, on an ancient hill overlooking the historic river Boyne.
 It is the gateway to the Boyne Valley, an area rich in heritage dating back over 9,000 years, while the town itself is over 800 years old.

-It is the oldest surviving centre of settlement in the town with a dramatic history and many stories to tell.
-The whole fort is now the Millmount Cultural Quarter, including craft shops, art galleries, a café and artisan food centre.
-Young or old – what ever your interests – you will enjoy a warm welcome and a great day out!
+It is the oldest surviving center of settlement in the town with a dramatic history and many stories to tell.
+The whole fort is now the Millmount Cultural Quarter, including craft shops, art galleries, a café, and artisan food center.
+Young or old – whatever your interests – you will enjoy a warm welcome and a great day out!

-St Laurence Gate,the Barbican or outer defense gate is located at the junction of Laurence Street and Chord Road.
-Widely regarded as on of the finest of its type in Europe it dates back to the 14th century.
+St Laurence Gate, the Barbican or outer defense gate is located at the junction of Laurence Street and Chord Road.
+Widely regarded as one of the finest of its type in Europe it dates back to the 14th century.
 The gate led to the Friary of St Laurence which was located to the East.
 Part of the old town wall is located to the south of the gate at Featherbed Lane and visitors can see the hight and width of the medieval walls.

 Twice the walls and gates of Drogheda held face against invasion, firstly when Edward Bruce, brother of Scotland’s King Robert Bruce attacked the town in 1317 and again in 1642 when Sir Phelim O’Neill tried to take Drogheda from the garrison commander Tichbourne.

 The Battle of the Boyne is one of the most significant events in Irish history.
 The Battle was fought between King William III and his father-in-law King James II on 1 July 1690.
 The kings were rival claimants to the English, Scottish and Irish thrones.
 Protestant King William (of Orange) had deposed Catholic King James in 1688.